joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/04/us/politics/trump-helipad-white-house-construction.html

 **After Midtown Building Buckles, Violations Are Found at Many Other Sites**\
-`After two steel beams buckled at a Manhattan high-rise last month, city officials conducted inspections at dozens of construction sites across the city.
-None of the violations posed a danger to the public, the city said.`\
+`New York City officials conducted inspections at 180 construction sites.
+None of the violations posed an immediate danger to the public, they said.`\
 https://www.nytimes.com/2026/08/04/nyregion/nyc-buildings-violations-conversions.html

 **Max Miller Shrugs Off Trump’s Warning and Pushes Ahead in Ohio**\